 1. In order to be considered for entry, applicants must have completed:

-- a selection test and interview (for shortlisted candidates) as determined by the Selection Committee.
+- An interview (for shortlisted candidates) as determined by the Selection Committee.

 Applicants must also have been accepted by an approved employing school for appointment to a teaching vacancy, in order to undertake the course.

 2. In ranking applications, the Selection Committee will consider: